Listen up TACO LOVERS: this low carb taco salad recipe is so delicious you won’t want to wait until Taco Tuesday!

 - Set the chicken aside with the peppers to cool slightly.

 - In a large bowl, assemble lettuce and sliced cherry tomatoes.
 Add bell peppers and chicken.
-Cover with sliced avocados, cotija, pumpkin seeds and cheese strips.
+Cover with sliced avocados, cotija, pepitas and cheese strips.

 - Serve with your favorite low carb dressing and enjoy!